Table of Contents

 lambda

-lambda function is single line anonymous function.
+a lambda function is a single-line anonymous function.

 >>> x = lambda x, y: x * y